Ouali-Alami/billing-service/README.md

 consul agent -server -bootstrap-expect=1 -data-dir=consul-data -ui -bind=YOUR_IP
 #here data (kv,health etc...) are saved in consul-data directory feel free to change it with your path...
 ```
-#### ⚠️ At the restart of consul if you wanna clean workspace(no kv, etc.), ensure that consul-data directory is empty
+#### ⚠️At the restart of consul if you want a clean workspace(no kv, etc.), ensure that consul-data directory is empty

 #### Adding key/value secrets in Consul